zzalscv2/FFEA/doc/2-UserManual/5-ShortRangeForces.md

-where "Number-Of-Active-Faces" is the number of faces that your system has pointing outwards, and every line can have values ranging from -1, corresponding to inactive, up to 7 for the rest of faces types.
+where "Number-Of-Active-Faces" is the number of faces that your system has pointing outwards, and every line can have values ranging from -1, corresponding to **inactive**, up to 7 for the rest of faces types.
  This file should have been automatically generated when [configuring the system](\ref makeffeablob), with all the faces set up to "inactive",